Hidden-Histories/Public-Resources/documentation/UpdatePorPOIseREF.md

 .

-  * **SLAM** - If the URL contains only the word **SLAM**, the POI is treated as SLAM object.
+  * **SLAM** - If the first POI in a layer has the word **SLAM** in the URL for trigger image property, the entire layer is a SLAM layer, and the POI is treated as SLAM object.
-    - Every time you taps on a vertical or horizontal plane detected by the app, it will place a POI at that spot.
+    - Every time you tap on a vertical or horizontal plane detected by the app, it will place a POI at that spot.
     - If you have more than one POI in a layer, it will go through the list and place one POI after another every time you tap a detected plane.
     - The plane grids will also stay forever.
   * **SLAM: Maximum Count** For SLAM POIs, you can add a new action that limits the number of POIs an object can be placed into the environment.